About the Engagement Forum

 The nomination process

 In January 2024, the nomination process for the Forum opened.
 The Integrity Council received 64 nominations from across the world.
-Eight representatives from Oceania, Africa, Latin America, Asia and the northern hemisphere have been appointed to the Forum including two Co-Chairs chosen by the members of the Forum.
+Eight members from Oceania, Africa, Latin America, Asia and the northern hemisphere have been appointed to the Forum including two Co-Chairs chosen by the members of the Forum.
 The first meeting of the Forum was held on the 4th of July 2024.
-The Integrity Council’s board members and prominent Indigenous representatives Jennifer Corpuz, Dr Kanyinke Sena, Dr. Francisco Souza and expert advisor Tuntiak Katan led the development and strategic support of the Forum.
-Also, the Integrity Council has members of its secretariat dedicated to with Indigenous Peoples and / or local Communities, both supporting the Forum and the leadership of the Indigenous Peoples board members.
+The Integrity Council’s prominent Indigenous board members Jennifer Corpuz, Dr Kanyinke Sena, Dr. Francisco Souza and expert advisor Tuntiak Katan led the development and strategic support of the Forum.
+Also, the Integrity Council has members of its secretariat dedicated to working with Indigenous Peoples and local Communities, both supporting the Forum and the leadership of the Indigenous Peoples board members.

-The overarching goal of the Forum is to elevate and enforce the rights of Indigenous Peoples and / or local communities within the VCM led by their interests, values, principles and vision.
+The overarching goal of the Forum is to elevate and enforce the rights of both Indigenous Peoples and local communities within the VCM led by their interests, values, principles and vision.

 A strategic plan is being developed by the Forum and is expected to be published by the end of Q2 2025.